webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 except on Safari where if you zoom you may see [moiré patterns](https://www.google.com/search?q=moire+pattern) showing that it was impossible to get pixel perfection on Safari.

-> Note: Because, as of November 2023, Safari has no support for WebGPU, [here is the equivalent WebGL example you can run on Safari](../webgpu-resize-pixel-perfect-webgl-for-safari.html).
-If you'd like to add your polite voice for Safari to support this feature you can add to the bug report [here](https://bugs.webkit.org/show_bug.cgi?id=264158) as well as the bug about Safari not changing `devicePixelRatio` in response to zoom [here](https://bugs.webkit.org/show_bug.cgi?id=124862).
+> Note: If you'd like to
+add your polite voice for Safari to support `devicePixelContentBox` you can add to the bug report [here](https://bugs.webkit.org/show_bug.cgi?id=264158) as well as the bug about Safari not changing `devicePixelRatio` in response to zoom [here](https://bugs.webkit.org/show_bug.cgi?id=124862).
 Bugs are often